Childhood Non-Hodgkin Lymphoma

 Seek care immediately if:

-- Your child is too dizzy to stand, or he has trouble keeping his balance.
+- Your child is too dizzy to stand, or has trouble keeping his or her balance.

 - Your child's legs swell.

-- Your child feels weak or numb on one side of his body.
+- Your child feels weak or numb on one side of his or her body.

 - Your child has a fever.

-- Your child has back pain and weakness in his legs.
+- Your child has back pain and weakness in his or her legs.

 - Your child has chills, a cough, red or swollen skin, or feels weak and achy.